data-edu/data-science-in-education/README.md

     - Read the Book Cover to Cover
     - Pick a Chapter That is Useful for Your Level of Experience and Start There*
     - Read Through the Walkthroughs and Run the Code
-    - Mention of why we're using the Tidyverse
-    - Mention of the benefits of keeping R up-to-date, learning to deal with functions that are no longer supported, and proactively writing code so it is easier to update in response to new versions

 3. What is Data Science in Education?